-You have booked a 1-night stay at Royal Pacific Resort, giving you Early Park Admission for two mornings.
-On your first morning, you arrive at the hotel around 6:00am and check in.
+You have booked an one-night stay at Royal Pacific Resort, giving you Early Park Admission for two mornings.
+On your first morning, you arrive at the hotel around 6:00 am and check in.
 You leave your bags with luggage services, get your park tickets and room keys, and you’re off to Diagon Alley.
-You arrive at the Universal Studios Florida turnstiles by 6:30am and soon enter with Early Park Admission.
+You arrive at the Universal Studios Florida turnstiles by 6:30 am and soon enter with EPA.
 You choose to go straight to Escape from Gringotts.
 The line is already over 30 minutes, but since this is the only activity planned for your morning, you don’t mind.
 (Note: park opening hours change seasonally.)

 By the time you exit Gringotts and poke your head in a few shops, it’s now late morning and you can tell the area is really starting to fill up.
 Instead of battling crowds just to enter stores, you leave the area and explore the rest of Universal Studios Florida.

 Because it’s the busy season at Universal, the parks are open until 10:00 pm.
 So, you plan your second visit to Diagon Alley between 7:00 pm and 10:00 pm the same day.
 Now your priority is the shops, shows, and dining.
 You step back inside Diagon Alley as the sun starts to set, and you immediately notice that the crowds are lighter than they were when you left right before noon.
 Most importantly, the shops are no longer filled to the brim with people.
 You spend the evening enjoying the atmosphere and magic of Diagon Alley.

 Of our four recommended visits to the Wizarding World, you’ve now completed two.
 The next day…

 You arrive at Islands of Adventure at 6:30 am and soon enter with Early Park Admission.
 You go straight to Forbidden Journey, which you are able to ride in less than 20 minutes.
 (Note: park opening hours change seasonally.)